Cisco ACI

 Highlights: SD WAN Tutorial

-Firstly, this SD-WAN tutorial will address how SD-WAN incorporates a level of abstraction into WAN, creating virtual WANs: WAN virtualization.
-Now imagine these virtual WANs individually holding a single application running over the WAN but consider them end-to-end instead of being in one location, i.e., on a server.
+Now imagine these virtual WANs individually holding a single application running over the WAN, but consider them end-to-end instead of being in one location, i.e., on a server.
 The individual WAN runs to the cloud or enterprise location, having secure, isolated paths with different policies and topologies.
 Wide Area Network (WAN) virtualization is an emerging technology revolutionizing how networks are designed and managed.

-It allows for decoupling the physical network infrastructure from the logical network, enabling the same physical infrastructure to be used for multiple logical networks.
-WAN virtualization enables organizations to utilize a single physical infrastructure to create multiple virtual networks, each with unique characteristics.
+Note: WAN virtualization allows for decoupling the physical network infrastructure from the logical network, enabling the same physical infrastructure for multiple logical networks.
+It allows organizations to utilize a single physical infrastructure to create multiple virtual networks, each with unique characteristics.
 WAN virtualization is a core requirement enabling SD-WAN.

 In addition, SD-WAN solutions can be deployed over any type of existing WAN infrastructure, such as MPLS, Frame Relay, and more.
 SD-WAN offers enhanced security features like encryption, authentication, and access control.
 This ensures that data is secure and confidential and that only authorized users can access the network.